James Flintoft

 Chairperson

-She holds a Bachelor of Commerce, Bachelor of Laws (Hons) and an Executive Master of Public Administration from the University of Melbourne.
+She holds a Bachelor of Commerce, a Bachelor of Laws (Hons) and an Executive Master of Public Administration from the University of Melbourne.

 Natalie MacDonald